There are two types of weak brothers (members) in the church:

 The First Type – Weak Brother

 The first type is described in the following passage by Paul: “Accept the one whose faith is weak, without quarreling over disputable matters.
 One person’s faith allows them to eat anything, but another, whose faith is weak, eats only vegetables.
 The one who eats everything must not treat with contempt the one who does not, and the one who does not eat everything must not judge the one who does, for God has accepted them.
 Who are you to judge someone else’s servant?
 To their own master, servants stand or fall.
 And they will stand, for the Lord is able to make them stand” (Romans 14:1-4).

-This weak brother is hypersensitive to sin that is he sees things as sinful that aren’t really sinful.
-Therefore, the “strong” Christian should not condemn the “weak” brother for his over-scrupulous attitudes, but should rather limit his own liberties so he doesn’t become a source of stumbling to the weak brother.
+This weak brother is hypersensitive to sin that he sees things as sinful that aren’t really sinful in themselves.
+Therefore, the “strong” Christian should not condemn this “weak” brother for his over-scrupulous attitudes, but should rather limit his own liberties so he doesn’t become a source of stumbling to this weak brother.
 “Therefore let us not judge one another anymore, but rather resolve this, not to put a stumbling block or a cause to fall in our brother’s way” (Romans 14:13).

 In His service,